klouisbrother/ba-kyma-prototype/README.md

 # Bachelor-Thesis: Microservices to extend cloud-based e-commerce applications

-Bachelor-Thesis in Business Informatics (Wirtschaftsinformatik) Original german title: Microserivices zur Erweiterung von cloudbasierten E-Commerce-Applikationen
+Bachelor-Thesis in Business Informatics (Wirtschaftsinformatik)

+Original german title: Microserivices zur Erweiterung von cloudbasierten E-Commerce-Applikationen

 Institute: FOM Hochschule für Oekonomie & Management
-Author: Florian Peschke (info@florianpeschke.de)

 ## Introduction

-This repository contains all binaris and documentation of the created Microservice prototype, as part of my Bachelor-Thesis.
-The prototype is based on the Kyma Runtime, provided by the SAP Business Technology Platform (SAP BTP).
+This repository contains all binaris and documentation of the created Microservice-Prototype, as part of my Bachelor-Thesis with the translated English title "Microservices to extend cloud-based e-commerce applications" at FOM Hochschule für Oekonomie & Management, in Munich, Germany.

-The intention of the prototype is to extend a cloud-based monolithic e-commerce applications with a Microservice, by usage of the SAP Commerce Cloud (Hybris) and the Kyma Runtime of SAP BTP.
+With chapter 4 of this Thesis the questions "How can a prototype of a microservice be implemented based on the Kyma Runtime to extend the SAP Commerce Cloud?" should be answered.

+To answer this question the Microservice should be implemented by using the Kyma-Runtime provided via the SAP Business Technology Platform (SAP BTP).
+The kyma-based Microservice which should be implemented, should be able to extend the monolithic SAP Commerce Cloud application.

-The prototype was created as part of my Bachelor-Thesis with the translated title "Microservices to extend cloud-based e-commerce applications" at FOM Hochschule für Oekonomie & Management, in Munich, Germany.
-The Bachelor-Thesis and the Prototype has been created in the time between March and June 2021.
+The Bachelor-Thesis and the related Prototype has been created in the time between March and June 2021.

 ## Use-Case

-As the intention of the Prototype is the extension of a monolithic e-commerce application using Microservices, the example Use-Case will be used to point out the features of this approach., to answer the key question "How can a prototype of a microservice be implemented based on the Kyma Runtime to extend the SAP Commerce Cloud?".

-To answer this question, a kyma-based Microservice should be implemented to be able to extend the monolithic SAP Commerce Cloud application.
-The monolithic application should be able to trigger an event to the created Microservice and perform the additional business functionality.
-For this the use-case of creating and storing an order was choosen and is summarized in the following diagram.
+As the intention of the Prototype is the extension of a monolithic e-commerce application using Microservices, the Use-Case will leverage the example of a created order.
+The SAP-Commerce-Cloud application should be able to trigger an event to the created Microservice and perform the additional business functionality.
+In this case the functionality is storing the data permanently.
+The architecture is shown in the following diagram below.

 ![](images/-- Use Case Diagram --)

+After the implementation of the Microservice-Prototype, the implementation will be evaluated againced the in chapter 3 elaborated success factors by performing interviews with topic experts.

 ## Re-used Github repositories